 Minors in the Honors Program will complete one double-credit seminar in addition to three credits taken at Swarthmore (AP, transfer credit, and courses taken abroad do not count; one approved history course in the Classics Department may count) and include one revised paper from that seminar in their portfolio.
-This revised seminar paper is due by the end of classes or April 30 in the spring semester of the students’ senior year, whichever comes first.
+This revised seminar paper is usually due by the end of classes or April 30 in the spring semester of the students’ senior year, whichever comes first.

 Seminars are a collective, collaborative, and cooperative venture among students and faculty members designed to promote self-directed learning.
 Because the seminar depends on the active participation of all its members, the department expects students to live up to the standards of honors.
 These standards include attendance at every seminar session, submission of seminar papers according to the deadline set by the instructor, reading of seminar papers before coming to the seminar, completion of all reading assignments before the seminar, respect of the needs of other students who share the reserve readings, and eagerness to engage in a scholarly discussion of the issues raised by the readings and seminar papers.
 Students earn double-credit for seminars and should be prepared to work at least twice as hard as they do for single-credit courses.
 The Department reminds students that the responsibility for earning honors rests squarely on the students’ shoulders and will review on a regular basis their performance in the program.
 Failure to live up to the standards outlined previously may disqualify students from continuing in the Honors Program.